United States Capitol: Art

 Within the Rotunda there are eight large paintings about the development of the United States as a nation.
 On the east side are four paintings depicting major events in the discovery of America.
 On the west are four paintings depicting the founding of the United States.
 The east side paintings include The Baptism of Pocahontas by John Gadsby Chapman, The Embarkation of the Pilgrims by Robert Walter Weir, The Discovery of the Mississippi by William Henry Powell, and The Landing of Columbus by John Vanderlyn.
 The paintings on the west side are by John Trumbull: Declaration of Independence, Surrender of General Burgoyne, Surrender of Lord Cornwallis, and General George Washington Resigning His Commission.
-Trumbull was a contemporary of the United States' founding fathers and a participant in the American Revolutionary War; he painted a self-portrait into Surrender of Lord Cornwallis.
+Trumbull was a contemporary of the United States' founding fathers and a participant in the American Revolutionary War, as was his brother, Colonel Jonathan Trumbull, who is depicted in the painting (5th from the left on the American side).

 First Reading of the Emancipation Proclamation of President Lincoln, an 1864 painting by Francis Bicknell Carpenter, hangs over the west staircase in the Senate wing.

 The Capitol also houses the National Statuary Hall Collection, comprising two statues donated by each of the fifty states to honor persons notable in their histories.
 One of the most notable statues in the National Statuary Hall is a bronze statue of King Kamehameha donated by the state of Hawaii upon its accession to the union in 1959.
 The statue's extraordinary weight of 15000 lb raised concerns that it might come crashing through the floor, so it was moved to Emancipation Hall of the new Capitol Visitor Center.
 The 100th, and last statue for the collection, that of Po'pay from the state of New Mexico, was added on September 22, 2005.
 It was the first statue moved into the Emancipation Hall.